HL7/davinci-ecdx/input/pagecontent/signatures.md

 #### Digital Signature Rules For CDEX FHIR Bundles:

-In addition to [Electronic Signature Rules For Fhir Bundles](#Electronic-Signature-Rules-For-CDEX-FHIR-Bundles) listed in the previous section.
+In addition to the electronic signature rules listed in the previous section, for digital signatures implementers:

 1. **SHALL** use JSON Web Signature (JWS)[[see RFC 7515]](https://tools.ietf.org/html/rfc7515)
 >JSON Web Signature (JWS) is a means of representing content secured with digital signatures or Hash-based Message Authentication Codes (HMACs) using JSON data structures.
 Cryptographic algorithms and identifiers used with this specification are enumerated in the separate JSON Web Algorithms (JWA). [^second]